 Academic Support is showing an increase in costs over last year.
-The majority of the \$193 thousand increase is a result of staffing changes and personnel costs in various academic support departments.
-Additional costs were also recognized resulting from technology upgrades made to enhance the delivery of on-line instruction due to the COVID19 pandemic
+The majority of the \$57 thousand increase is from additional costs for on-line instructional equipment and instructional design efforts to enhance the delivery of on-line instruction due to the COVID19 pandemic

-Student Services expense of \$2.455 million in 2020 is a \$207 thousand increase over the \$2.248 million amount in 2019.
+Student Services expense of \$2.658 million in 2021 is a \$228 thousand increase over the \$2.430 million amount in 2020.
 This category includes the administrative costs from the Ebensburg, Somerset, Huntingdon and Blair centers.
 The costs associated with the athletic programs are included in this category.
-Again, the increase can be attributed to expenditures relating to the COVID19 pandemic response including technology upgrades and grant spending.
+Again, the majority of the increase can be attributed to expenditures relating to the COVID19 pandemic response including technology upgrades, student activities expansion and café costs as well as other grant spending.